Back Protection Safety Talk

 Other Back Injury Prevention Techniques

 Preventing back pain is hard and sometimes no matter how hard you try to avoid it, it still happens.
-Here is a list of other things that may help prevent back pain:
+Here is a list of back injury prevention techniques that may help prevent back pain:

-What to Do When You Get Hurt at Work
+What to do if You Injure Your Back at Work

 Employees can do a lot to reduce the risks of suffering from a back injury.
 Make sure you are taking care when lifting, taking breaks, and asking for help when needed.
 If you do suffer from an injury remember to go straight to a supervisor as soon as possible to report it.